TruenoDB/documentation/pages/deployment-install/centralized-deployment.md

     info: PM2-UI Monitor: [INFO] Starting..
   ```

-This will start Trueno as a single instance in the **foreground**. the default port is **8000** and the binded host will be localhost which is accesible locally.
-If Trueno must be accessed from outside your computer, you should use the **-h** flag to bind to a public address, for instance '0.0.0.0'(all interfaces).
+This will start Trueno as a single instance.
+Trueno connects by default to the address **http://localhost:8000**
+If Trueno must be accessed from outside your computer, you can use the **-h** flag to bind to a public address,

-Lets say that you want to let Trueno running even when you close the terminal and exit your session.
-In the following example we do this by adding the **forever** flag.
+for instance '0.0.0.0' (all interfaces).

+If you want to run Trueno as a background process, the **forever** flag can be used.

   ```bash
   > trueno start --forever